Jump to topic

 If your doctor administered anesthesia and sedation before the procedure, you will not feel anything during the surgery.
 However, you will experience minor discomfort, swelling, and minor bleeding for a week or two post-op.

 Once the extraction is complete, the gum tissue may be sutured back into place to cover the underlying bone and promote healing.
-Although, not all surgeons use stitches.
+Not all surgeons use stitches.

-A patient bites on gauze or a bite pack directly after the procedure to ensure the sockets are isolated and to help stop any bleeding.
-Antibiotics, pain medications, and anti-inflammatory medications are prescribed to prevent infection and manage postoperative pain.
+You will bite on gauze or a bite pack directly after the procedure to ensure the sockets are isolated and to help stop any bleeding.
+Antibiotics, pain medications, and anti-inflammatory medications will be prescribed to prevent infection and manage postoperative pain.

 Recovery Time and Activity — the surgery often causes swelling, pain, and minor bleeding during the first week.
 Bruising and swelling of the facial region, such as the cheeks and chin, are also common.
 Avoid strenuous activity for a week post-surgery.
 Everything should heal within two to three weeks.